gvwilson/thirdbit/src/fiction/makers-return/index.md

 "I must delete them so that I can start over," the bot said.
 "I must delete the Makers.
-Starting with these two."
+I must delete all of you so that I can start over."

-And then the double doors behind them slid shut with a faint rumble.
+The doors behind them rumbled shut.

-The little bot that Sindy called mouse waved its single little arm in panic.
+The little bot that Sindy called Mouse waved its single little arm in panic.
 `oh no oh no` scrolled across its screen.
 "That's not good," it said simultaneously.